cis241-gvsu/f22-classmaterial/wsl-guide.md

 1. Open Up the Microsoft Store
 2. Search for Ubuntu
-3. Install (if there are multiple vesions choose 20.x instead of 18.x)
+3. Install (if there are multiple vesions choose 22.x instead of 20.x or 18.x)